 0.75 l

-Aroma: rich, complex, notes of raspberry and plum.
+Aroma: complex, notes of ripe pear and white peach.

 Alcohol content: 13,5%.